What should I do if my employer is not paying overtime wages? Columbus Overtime Lawyers

 An employee is “exempt,” or not entitled to overtime compensation, if they fit within one of the exemptions to the Fair Labor Standards Act (“FLSA”).
 The exemptions are based on the employee’s job duties, so it is a very fact-intensive analysis.
-If you believe you may have been misclassified as an exempt employee so that your employer can avoid paying you overtime, you should contact our Columbus overtime lawyer so that we can review your circumstances and job duties to determine if you have been properly classified.
+If you believe you may have been misclassified as an exempt employee so that your employer can avoid paying you overtime, you should contact our Columbus overtime lawyers so that we can review your circumstances and job duties to determine if you have been properly classified.

 In addition to misclassification issues, there are numerous other pitfalls in the FLSA regarding overtime compensation, including: